Fat Bees – Part 1

 This spring I was in the beeyard showing a class of kids a beautiful comb of very young brood.
 Every cell was glistening with “brood food.”
 I explained to the students the significance of that wonderous liquid, in that it was akin to the milk with which mammals nourish their young.
 Nearly all other animals on earth (with the exception of the nonsocial insects) either abandon their young to fare for themselves, or (in the case of birds) feed them the same food that the adults eat.
 Honeybees have the wondrous ability to feed their larvae with milklike secretions from their own bodies—royal jelly and “bee milk.”

 These amazing products are actually a continuum of mixtures of glandular secretions, and of the nectar-rich contents of the honey sacks of nurse bees of the right age.
 Worker larvae receive “worker jelly” for the first two days, consisting of a white, lipid-rich secretion from the mandibular glands, and a clear, protein-rich secretion from the hypomandibular glands.
 After the first two days, the food for worker larvae shifts to “bee milk”–a mixture of “jelly” from the hypomandibular glands, and nectar from the honey sac.
-The food may also contain up to 5% pollen, but it’s not clear whether it is simply an inadvertent “contaminant” from the honey sac.
+The food may also contain up to 5% pollen, but it appears to be an inadvertent “contaminant” from the nurses’ mouthparts or honey sacs.
 Worker jelly is low in sugar at first (with the sugar being mostly glucose), then increases in sugar content for older larvae (with the sugar type shifting to fructose).

 Queen larvae, on the other hand, are fed royal jelly continuously.
 This jelly consists of roughly equal amounts of secretions from both glands, has a higher sugar content, and different vitamin content than worker food.
 Surprisingly, queens are the default product of every fertilized egg!
 Only by reducing the amount of food fed, the type of food, and the size and orientation of the cell, can the colony suppress “normal” queen development, in order to produce nominally sterile workers.